noh24/fetching-fashion/README.md

 -   Learning about CMS and HEADLESS CMS (Content Management System)
 -   Learning about Strapi (Headless CMS)
 -   Learning about MongoDb x3
+-   Learning about Mongoose and Express and Node

 ## License